Little Girl

 Unleash the warrior within, fighting to protect you from those demons you flee from so desperately.

-I want to know, little girl, why not you?
+I want you to know, little girl, why not you?

 Rewrite the narrative in your mind telling you to stay small, quiet, weak.